 Exchange differences arising on translation of the foreign controlled entities are taken to the foreign currency translation reserve.
 The reserve is recognised in the statement of comprehensive income when the net investment is disposed of.
-The reserve also includes the Group's share of the post-acquisition movements in the associated Company's foreign currency translation reserve, refer to Note 22(b).
+The reserve also includes the Group's share of the post-acquisition movements in the associated Company's foreign currency translation reserve.